9 Aurigae

 Kevin Krisciunas and Edward Francis Guinan discovered that the star is a variable star in 1990.

 It is a well-studied Gamma Doradus variable, and was one of the first stars to be so-classified.
 This star type varies in luminosity due to non-radial pulsations.
 Its apparent magnitude varies from 4.93 to 5.03 over a period of 1.25804 days.
 For that reason it was given the variable star designation V398 Aurigae in 1995.

 9 Aurigae is a multiple star system.
 The naked-eye component A is a single-lined spectroscopic binary.
-Only the signature of an F-type main sequence star can be seen in the spectrum, but the periodic doppler shift of the absorption lines demonstrates that there is a hidden companion in a 391.7-day orbit.
-The gravitational interaction of the two bodies produces variations in their respective motions, which is what creates the doppler shift.
+Only the signature of an F-type main-sequence star can be seen in the spectrum, but the periodic Doppler shift of the absorption lines demonstrates that there is a hidden companion in a 391.7-day orbit.
+The gravitational interaction of the two bodies produces variations in their respective motions, which is what creates the Doppler shift.

 Four other companions to 9 Aurigae are listed in multiple star catalogs.
 The closest companion is a 12th-magnitude red dwarf 5 " away.
-90 " away is component C, a 9th-magnitude star with a spectral class of K5Ve, which may also be a spectroscopic binary.
-Further-separated still is a 14th-magnitude star, component D, proposed to be a more distant red giant, although Gaia astrometry places it at a similar distance and with a similar proper motion.
-The most widely-separated companion is component E, a distant unrelated star.
+Ninety arcseconds away is component C, a 9th-magnitude star with a spectral class of K5Ve, which may also be a spectroscopic binary.
+Further separated still is a 14th-magnitude star, component D, proposed to be a more distant red giant, although Gaia astrometry places it at a similar distance and with a similar proper motion.
+The most widely separated companion is component E, a distant, unrelated star.